tastyware/streaq/README.md

 ## Features

-- Up to ?x faster than competitors
+- Up to ?x faster than competitors (TBB - To Be Benchmarked)
 - 100% type safe
-- 95%+ unit test coverage
+- 90%+ unit test coverage
 - Comprehensive documentation
 - Support for delayed tasks and cron jobs
+- Dead simple--under 2k lines of code

 ## Installation